storopoli/EDC/README.md

 My personal base image [toolbox](https://github.com/containers/toolbox).
 It is used in conjuction with a [dotfile manager](https://dotfiles.github.io/utilities/) and designed to be the companion terminal experience for cloud-native desktops.

-- Starts with the latest Alpine image from the [Toolbx Community Images](https://github.com/toolbx-images/images)
+- Starts with the latest Arch Linux image from the [Toolbx Community Images](https://github.com/toolbx-images/images)
 - Adds some quality of life
   - `starship` prompt for that <3
-  - `neovim` with lots of language servers, linters and debugs
+  - `vim` for text editor
   - `ranger` file manager
   - `chezmoi` for dotfile management
   - `btop` for process management
+  - `mdp` for slides in your terminal
   - `python3`
   - `julia`
-  - `rust`
-  - `go`
-  - `lazygit` git management CLI
   - `tectonic` for minimal latex tool
   - `yt-dlp` to watch your stuff
   - Some common power tools: `plocate`, `fzf`, `cosign`, `ripgrep`, `detox` and `ffmpeg`